Inzamum-Ul-Haque/Quiz-Coconut/README.md

 ## Project Name: Quiz Coconut

+This is an educational based website where we can give quiz based on the selected topics.
+There are some notable features.

+### Features

+1. After selecting our quiz topic, we can then go and give the quiz.

+2. We can select only one option of the given four options.
+If you select the wrong option then a toast message will come up indicating you've given wrong answer and vice-versa for giving the right answer.

+3. There is an eye icon at every question, if we click it we can see the right answer of the question.

+4. In the right side section of the quiz, we can see a summary of how many right and wrong answers were given for the quiz.

+5. In the statistics page section, we can see a bar chart of the quiz topic indicating how many quiz questions are there for each topic.

+6. In the blogs section, there are three question answers.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).